When Audio Separation Hurts Zero-Shot ASR: Evaluating SAM-Audio with Whisper on Bengali and English Speech: Conclusion

 \section{Conclusion}

-This paper presents a systematic study of speech denoising as a preprocessing step for zero-shot ASR.
-Using SAM-Audio and multiple Whisper variants across Bengali and English noisy speech, we uncover a consistent and counterintuitive result: despite improving perceptual signal quality, SAM-Audio preprocessing frequently degrades recognition accuracy in zero-shot settings.
-The degradation is more pronounced for larger Whisper models, indicating a strong interaction between enhancement-induced signal changes and the acoustic distributions learned during ASR pretraining.
-These findings challenge the common assumption that cleaner audio universally benefits ASR and highlight a critical gap between perceptual quality and recognition performance.
-Our results suggest that blindly applying powerful denoising models may harm modern ASR systems that already encode substantial noise robustness.
-This study is limited to the SAM-Audio Small variant and zero-shot inference due to computational constraints.
-Future work will explore larger SAM-Audio models, recommended inference configurations, broader datasets, and joint or adaptive enhancement–recognition strategies to better understand when and how denoising can benefit ASR.
+This paper proposes a systematic study on speech denoising for zero-shot ASR.
+We find a consistent and surprising pattern: across SAM-Audio preprocessing and multiple variants of Whisper, and across noisy Bengali and English speech, signal-level quality is improved but recognition accuracy is often degraded in zero-shot settings.
+The magnitude of degradation varies across Whisper variants, but the results do not demonstrate a consistent relationship between model size and sensitivity to enhancement.
+The results contradict the widely held belief that higher audio quality always leads to better ASR performance, thus revealing a gap between signal-level quality and recognition performance.
+From our results, we show that powerful denoising models can be detrimental to modern ASR systems that already encode significant noise robustness.
+Due to computational constraints, this study is limited to the SAM-Audio Small variant and zero-shot inference.
+Future research will evaluate larger SAM-Audio models, recommended inference settings, larger datasets, and joint or adaptive enhancement--recognition approaches to better understand when and how denoising can be helpful for ASR.